BudTrainer's Big Bud Academy

 Hand popping rootball out of BudCups with a red striped shirt behind

-As you do this, pull on the young plant's stem to see if it is strong enough to hold the entire rootball.
-If it is not, pick your plant up from the sides of the root ball, but very gently.
-Be careful not to hurt your baby plant during this transplant!
+As you push the bottom of the BudCups, pull on the young plant's stem to see if it is strong enough to hold the entire rootball.
+If it is not, pick your plant up from the sides of the root ball instead, but very gently to not let soil fall off.

 Hand holding a cannabis seedling by the rootball, which is already full of roots.
 Wearing white gloves, and there is a budPot training fabric pot underneath, full of soil, with a hole in the middle

-After your rootball is out, now you just need to drop the rootball right inside that perfectly matched hole, and shake your BudPots to allow the soil to fall around the rootball.
-Make sure that the soil on your BudPots is nice and flat, but do not press down on the soil as this will make it more difficult for your roots to grow.
+After your rootball is out, drop it right inside the hole, and shake your BudPots to allow the soil to fall around the rootball.
+Make sure that the top soil on your BudPots is nice and flat, but do not press down on the soil as this will make it more difficult for your roots to grow.
 Just a little shake is all you need!

 Upgrade Your Craft: Use Mycorrhizal Fungi